Callahan Burke

-Callahan "Cal" Michael Burke (born March 24, 1997) is an American professional ice hockey forward for the San Diego Gulls of the American Hockey League (AHL).
+Callahan "Cal" Michael Burke (born March 24, 1997) is an American professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played for the San Diego Gulls of the American Hockey League (AHL).
 He has previously played in the National Hockey League (NHL) for the Colorado Avalanche, Carolina Hurricanes, and Vegas Golden Knights.

 Playing career

 Amateur

 Burke as a youth attended Noble and Greenough School, in Dedham, Massachusetts, and played three seasons from 2011–14, serving as team captain in the 2013–14 season to total 89 points through 83 games.
 Having been drafted by the Cedar Rapids RoughRiders, 50th overall, in the United States Hockey League (USHL) 2013 Futures Draft, he joined the RoughRiders following the completion of his tenure with Noble and Greenough.
 He appeared in 5 games to end the 2013–14 season.

 In his first full season in the USHL in the 2014–15 season, Burke collected 20 goals and 40 points through 60 games.
 He returned for a second season in the 2015–16 season, serving as team captain in contributing with 14 goals and 25 assists for 39 points in 56 games, placing fourth on the team in scoring.

 Committing to a collegiate career with the Notre Dame Fighting Irish, Burke as a freshman played the 2016–17 season in a depth forward role and added 3 goals and 11 points in 35 games before he was injured in game one of the Hockey East quarterfinals series against Providence College.

 With the Fighting Irish moving to the Big Ten Conference for the 2017–18 season, Burke as a sophomore was given an increased offensive role and responded by totalling a career best 14 goals for 26 points through 38 games.
 On December 9, 2017, he posted his first career hat-trick and led the Irish to a 6-2 win over the University of Wisconsin, marking the first hat-trick for Notre Dame since Steven Fogarty in 2015.
 Helping Notre Dame advance to the Frozen Four, Burke scored a goal against the University of Michigan, which resulted in a berth in the National Championship game.

 In the 2018–19 season, Burke recorded a career best 30 points and as a junior tied for the team lead in goals with 12.
 In claiming a second consecutive Big Ten Championships and reaching the Frozen Four, he was a recipient of the B1G Sportsmanship award.

 Approaching his final and senior season in 2019–20 season, Callahan's leadership within the Fighting Irish was recognized as he was selected to serve as Notre Dame's team captain.
 He made 37 appearances and tallied 7 goals and 14 assists for 21 points.
 He concluded his collegiate career by earning a second consecutive B1G Sportsmanship Award and was named to the Lowes Senior Class All-American First Team.